This post is also available in: Dutch

 Tip 5: Stroll through the Camposanto in Pisa

-If the weather allows you can walk on the city wall of Pisa for € 5.
+If the weather allows, you can walk on the city wall of Pisa for €5.
 The walk is 3 km long.
-Or, save a few euros and buy your ticket in advance.
+Alternatively, save a few euros by buying your ticket in advance.

 Tip 6: Surround yourself with palaces in the Piazza dei Cavalieri